Ideads to maximise your short term rental income

 You know that Cape Town is popular.
 Extremely popular.
-And self-catering accommodation is massive.
-Airbnb's total self-catering listings in Cape Town is more than the second biggest Airbnb country in Africa.
+Airbnb's total self-catering listings in Cape Town is more than the second largest Airbnb country in Africa.
 And growing fast.
 In South Africa Airbnb grew by 163% in one year.

 You may think this is good news.
 But is it?
-In the past you could dicate.
-Now everyone with an internet connetion is listing online.
+In the past owners could dictate.
+Now everyone with an internet connection is listing online.
 It can still be profitable but the game has changed forever.
 Those who do not compete on price will win the game.
 Instead we are in the business of creating experiences.

 And I am sure that you want to tap into this profitable opportunity, but where do you start?